+- 3. Connect through Blackboard to Canvas; information is within Blackboard

-- 3. Familiarize yourself with Blackboard.
+- 4. Familiarize yourself with Blackboard.

-- 4. Review the Start Here section.
+- 5. Review the Start Here section.

-- 5. Introduce yourself to your classmates.
+- 6. Introduce yourself to your classmates.

 IV.
 Course Instructional Materials

 There is no required textbook to be purchased.
 There are required reading assignments.
 Links to required and suggested material are in the course website.
 This course makes use of YouTube videos, transcripts from authors, online articles and screencasts created by the instructor.
 See Technical Requirements for Course for a fuller list.